viishhh22/Trajectory-Based-Anomaly-Detection-in-Marine-Vessels/README.md

 The exponential growth of maritime traffic has increased the risk of anomalous activities, such as unauthorized zone entry, illegal fishing, and smuggling.
 This project leverages machine learning techniques for real-time detection and classification of such anomalies using AIS data.
 By integrating clustering (DBSCAN), regression (SVR), and classification (Logistic Regression) models, this framework provides actionable insights to enhance maritime operations.

+### Networking Knowledge, DSA Concepts, and SQLite/Flask Usage in Project:

+#### **Networking-Related Knowledge**
+1. **Automatic Identification System (AIS):**
+   - AIS data represents a real-world application of maritime networking.
+It tracks vessel positions, speeds, and movements, forming the basis of your anomaly detection.
+   - The project involves understanding geospatial data (latitude, longitude), which is crucial in networking contexts like routing, GPS systems, and IoT networks.

+2. **Client-Server Communication:**
+   - Flask's role as a web framework enables client-server interactions, where user requests (via forms or APIs) are processed on the server-side to generate predictions or handle user data.

+3. **Web Routing:**
+   - Routes like `/register`, `/login`, and `/predict` implement HTTP communication patterns (GET and POST methods) common in web development.

+---

+#### **Data Structures and Algorithms (DSA) Concepts**
+1. **Feature Engineering:**
+   - Utilizes arrays (via NumPy) to process and organize AIS data, incorporating derived attributes such as speed and course deltas.
+   - PCA (Principal Component Analysis) is an optimization algorithm that reduces data dimensionality, enhancing efficiency for large datasets.

+2. **Clustering Algorithms:**
+   - DBSCAN (Density-Based Spatial Clustering of Applications with Noise) groups data points based on density, employing graph traversal concepts to identify connected regions.

+3. **Classification Algorithms:**
+   - Logistic Regression and SVR (Support Vector Regression) apply mathematical optimization and linear algebra to predict and classify anomalies.

+4. **Hashing for Security:**
+   - Passwords are hashed using bcrypt, a secure cryptographic algorithm, before being stored in the database.

+---

+#### **SQLite Database with Flask**
+1. **Database Integration:**
+   - SQLite is a lightweight relational database used for managing user and contact information, as defined in the `User` and `Contact` models in your code.

+2. **SQLAlchemy ORM:**
+   - SQLAlchemy handles object-relational mapping (ORM), allowing Python classes (`User`, `Contact`) to interact seamlessly with the SQLite database without writing raw SQL queries.

+3. **Session Management:**
+   - Flask session management enables secure, temporary storage of user credentials (e.g., email) during active logins, ensuring restricted access to user-specific data like the dashboard.

+4. **CRUD Operations:**
+   - `db.session.add` and `db.session.commit` represent Create operations.
+   - Queries such as `User.query.filter_by(email=email).first()` implement Read operations.
+   - These are fundamental database operations, integral to web development.
 ---

 ## Features